icredibletech/git-security/README.md

   workflow_dispatch:
     inputs:
       file_version_id:
-        description: 'The version id of the file you want to restore.
-You can enter it in the first or second run while using the workflow.
-The version id you last entered is always kept and restored when the OTP code arrives.'
+        description: 'The version id of the file you want to restore.'
         required: true

 jobs: